 Include a detailed cost estimate detailing the projected expense of executing the decommissioning plan to be prepared and signed by a professional engineer or registered architect.

-Obligate the owner, operator and/or successors in interest to remove any ground-mounted solar collectors which have reached the end of their useful life or have been abandoned, physically remove the installation no more than six months after the date of discontinued operations and also notify the Sweden Planning Board by certified mail of the proposed date of discontinued operations and the plans for removal.
+Obligate the owner, operator and/or successors in interest to remove any ground-mounted solar collectors which have reached the end of their useful life or have been abandoned, physically remove the installation no more than six months after the date of discontinued operations and also notify Town of Sweden by certified mail of the proposed date of discontinued operations and the plans for removal.

 Include an obligation to dispose of all solid and hazardous waste in accordance with local, state and federal waste disposal regulations.

-In the event the Sweden Planning Board grants an application for a solar farm, said Board shall require that the applicant and/or property owner provide or establish a bond, surety bond, financial deposit, undertaking, financial escrow and/or other financial security, the amount, substance and character of which is to be determined by and at the sole discretion of said Board, the spirit and intent of the same being to ensure that sufficient funds are available to remove the installation and restore landscaping consistent with the best interests of the landowner and/or Sweden in the event the applicant fails to comply with its decommissioning obligations with the same to be annually reviewed for financial sufficiency (with any decision relating to continued financial sufficiency also to be in the sole discretion of said Board).
+In the event that an application is approved for a solar farm, the Town of Sweden shall require that the applicant and/or property owner provide or establish a bond, surety bond, financial deposit, undertaking, financial escrow and/or other financial security, the amount, substance and character of which is to be determined by and at the sole discretion of said Board, the spirit and intent of same being to ensure that sufficient funds are available to remove the installation and restore landscaping consistent with the best interests of the landowner and/or Sweden in the event the applicant fails to comply with its decommissioning obligations with same to be annually reviewed for financial sufficiency (with any decision relating to continued financial sufficiency also to be in the sole discretion of said Board).
 As a part of the foregoing review process, an owner or operator shall provide financial documentation, financial statements or any other information requested by said Board on an annual basis.
 Sweden reserves the right to request reasonable access to the property upon notice and consent.

-If any clause, sentence, paragraph, subsection, section or part of this chapter, or the application thereof to any person, individual, firm or corporation, or circumstance shall be adjudged by a court of competent jurisdiction to be invalid or unconstitutional, such order or judgment shall not affect, impair or invalidate the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph, subsection, section or part of this chapter, or in its application to the person, individual, firm or corporation, or circumstance directly involved in the controversy in which said order or judgment shall be rendered.
+If any clause, sentence, paragraph, subdivision, section or part of this chapter, or the application thereof to any person, individual, firm or corporation, or circumstance, shall be adjudged by a court of competent jurisdiction to be invalid or unconstitutional, such order or judgment shall not affect impair or invalidate the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph, subdivision, section or part of this chapter, or in its application to the person, individual, firm or corporation, or circumstance, directly involved in the controversy in which said order or judgment shall be rendered.